huridocs/docker-translation-service/README.md

 # How to use it

-The translation service communicates exclusively through Redis
+The translation service communicates exclusively through Redis queues.
+The service listens to the `translation_tasks` queue and writes the results to the `translation_results` queue.

 Queues names: